ngshaohui/webdev/week14 - route handlers/route_handlers.md

 // this code is only meant for illustration purposes (error handling not depicted)

 export default function App() {
-  // when the URL path is specified without the domain, requests will be made over the same origin const { data } = useSWR("/api/dictionary");
+  // when the URL path is specified without the domain, requests will be made to the same origin const { data } = useSWR("/api/dictionary", fetcher);
   return <div>{data}</div>;
 }
 ```